opusdeisong/opusdeisong/README.md

     <p>(2022.07 ~ 2024.02)</p>
      <hr>
   <blockquote>
-> A needle is not sharp at both ends.  - Chinese Proverb
+> As one grows weaker one is less susceptible to suffering.
+There is less hurt because there is less to hurt. - Jack London
   </blockquote>
   <hr>
   <h2 align="center">📫 How to Reach Me:</h2>